 Table 1 reports the ordinary least squares (OLS) regression results.
-There were three observations that did not forecast dividends and were excluded from the Table 1 results.
+There were three observations that did not forecast dividends and were excluded from the table 1 results.

 One observation had an underpricing return over 3.5 standard deviations from the mean return.
 This outlier observation is removed from the model and modified regression results reported.
 This identification of outliers over 3.5 standard deviations is consistent with Dimovski and Brooks (2006a).
 In addition, rather than removing the outlier IPOs, Table 1 also reports winsorized OLS results.
-Winsorizing refers to the setting of the observations which are above the 99th percentile value to the 99th percentile value so as not to excluded some observations as outliers.
 A variety of standard regression diagnostics are reported.
 In testing for non-normal errors, a Jarque-Bera statistic is reported.
 In testing for heteroscedasticity, a White (1980) test is applied.
 In testing for omitted variables or model misspecification, a Ramsey Reset test is applied and reported.

 For the overall model in Table 1, the results of the regression analysis suggest that the PERCTOTCOST variable has explanatory power with regard to the amount of underpricing return.
 The coefficient is positive and between 0.67 and 0.71 suggesting that holding all the other variables constant, for a 1% increase in the direct costs as a percentage of capital raised there is about a 0.67% to 0.71% increase in underpricing return to subscribers.
-As argued in Ritter (1984), it appears the riskiness on the A-REIT IPO assets is partially explained by the direct costs of going public.
+As argued in Ritter (1984) it appears the riskiness on the LPT IPO assets is partially explained by the direct costs of going public.

-Since the dividend yield variable is not particularly useful in this first table, it is removed in Table 2 so as to allow all 45 A-REIT IPOs to be included in the sample.
+Since the dividend yield variable is not particularly useful in this first table, it is removed so as to allow all 45 LPT IPOs to be included in the sample.
 Again the PERTOTCOST variable is useful.
 So too now are the TIMETOLIST and LNPROCEEDS variables which both have negative coefficients.
-This suggests the quicker the issue is listed, the greater the underpricing return and this is consistent with Rock (1986) and Lee et al (1996) who argue that more profitable issues (more underpriced) are taken up more quickly by more informed investors.
-The negative coefficient on the amount of capital sought suggests the greater the amount of capital sought, the lower the underpricing and is consistent with Ibbotson et al (1994).
-To test for robustness, the model is tested again when the outlier observation is removed and winsorized.
+This suggests the quicker the issue is listed the greater the underpricing return and the greater the amount of capital sought the lower the underpricing.
+To test for robustness the model is tested again when the outlier observation is removed and winsorized.
 All three variables are still useful.

 The findings are similar in Table 3 which removes the UWRITTEN variable (which has a fairly high correlation of 0.66 with LNPROCEEDS and may unnecessarily influence the model) and PROSENTI which doesn't appear to influence the model much at all.
-Again the model is run for all 45 A-REIT IPOs, when the outlier is removed and when the outlier is winsorized.
+Again the model is run for all 45 LPT IPOs, when the outlier is removed and when the outlier is winsorized.
 The significant variables are again PERTOTCOST, LNPROCEEDS and TIMETOLIST.

-While many of the A-REIT IPOs during 2002-8 offered stapled securities to subscribers and were expected to have higher uncertainty about their future cash flows (because of their likely property development activities) and hence higher underpricing, only the Table 2 regressions reflect the STAPLED variable as being mildly significant to the level of underpricing.
-This variable was not significant in the Table 3 regressions.
+(Tables 1, 2 and 3 about here)